SerenityOS/serenity/Documentation/HighDPI.md

 A 2x resource should look like a 1x resource, just with less jagged edges.
 A horizontal or vertical line that's 1 pixel wide in 1x should be 2 pixels wide in 2x.

 A good guideline for black-and-white images: start with a 1x bitmap, resize it to 200% using nearest-neighbor filtering, and then move black pixels around to smooth diagonal edges -- but the number of black pixels shouldn't change relative to the 200% nearest-neighbor-resampled image.
+If that's not possible, err towards making the icon smaller instead of larger.
+A good technique is to use the Ctrl-Shift-Super-I shortcut in HighDPI mode to toggle between low-res and high-res icons in HighDPI mode.

 While a 1x 32x32 bitmap and a 2x 16x16 bitmap both have 32x32 pixels, they don't have to look the same: The 2x 16x16 should look exactly like the corresonding 1x 16x16, just with smoother edges.
 The 1x 32x32 pixel resource could instead pick a different crop.
 As a concrete example, the 1x 7x10 ladybug emoji image currently just has the ladybug's shell (for space reasons), and so should the 2x version of that emoji.
 On the other hand, if we add a higher-res 1x 14x20 ladybug emoji at some point, we might want show the ladybug's legs on it, instead of just a smoother rendition of just the shell.
 (The 2x version of that 14x20 emoji would then have legs and shell in less jagged.)